alexownejazayeri/yoo-ler/readme.md

 # Overview

-Working through Project Euler problems with friends on a Discord server for fun (and to have an excuse to learn from people smarter than I am).
+Working through Project Euler problems with friends on a Discord server for fun (and to have an excuse to learn from other smart people).